 You may also like: Best hikes in Japan

 When is the best time to trek Mount Fuji?

 The official hiking season for Mount Fuji is from July to September.
 The trails are clear of snow, the weather is mild, and all hiking facilities are open and available.
 While this is the busiest time on the mountain, I highly recommend hiking during this peak period if you have no previous hiking experience.

 Late July to early august will give you the best clear skies and warm temperatures that you can get.

-A quick tip for avoiding the big crowds during the peak hiking season is to consider trekking Mount Fuji on a weekday during the first two weeks of July.
+Quick Tip: If you want to avoid the big crowds during the peak hiking season, consider trekking Mount Fuji on a weekday during the first two weeks of July.
 This is before the school holidays begin in Japan.